m1ab/jpm/README.md

 # README #

+Start Your New Java Project Fast!

 ### What is this repository for? ###

 * JPM (Java Project with Maven) - Custom tool, alternative for maven archetype
-* Version 0.1
+* Version 1.0

 ### How do I get set up? ###

 > ##### Note!
-> Be sure you have standart linux bash or sh installed
+> Be sure you have standard linux bash or sh installed

+If u use Windows just get GitBash

 ### Usage ###
 ```{r, engine='bash', count_lines}